petermargaret/emt-cadda-2025/README.md

 _Note: Ensure that bash script is located in the directory as given architecture below_ _copy to editor or download and save the first script as: **singlerec.sh (this is for docking multiple ligands on single receptor)**_
 _copy to editor or download and save the second script as: **multierec.sh (this is for docking multiple ligands on multiple receptors)**_
-_incase of any error, please feel free to contact me_
+_incase of any error, please feel free to contact me_**Observe architercture to avoid file not found errors!**